-In nearly 1 in 4 attacks, someone was fired for letting it happen.
-U.S. companies were the most likely to sack the person deemed responsible in 40% of all cases.
-France, with its stringent employment laws, was least likely to do so.
+And in nearly 1 in 4 attacks, someone was fired for letting it happen.
+U.S. companies were the most likely to sack the person deemed responsible, at 40% of all cases.
+France, with its stringent employment laws, was the least likely.